“A pioneer in rock guitar soloing.”

 album.
 You can hear Lonnie's guitar solo on Roadhouse Blues

 tour.
-The year was capped off with a stellar performance at New York's prestigious Carnegie Hall with label-mates Albert Collins and the late Roy Buchanan.
-That show recently aired on Britain's BBC-TV and is currently available as a home video cassette entitled Further On Down The Road
+The year was capped off with a stellar performance at New York's prestigious Carnegie Hall with Albert Collins and the late Roy Buchanan.
+That show was released commercially on DVD as Further On Down The Road